Joseph Graves Olney

 Joseph Graves Olney (October 9, 1849 – December 3, 1884) was a rancher and cattleman in what is now Cochise County, Arizona.
 He arrived there around 1877 and set up a ranch in the San Simon Valley.
 Olney moved from Texas under circumstances which were notorious.

 Early life

-Joseph Graves Olney was born in Burleson County, Texas to Joseph and Mary K. (Tanner) Olney on October 9, 1849.
+Olney was born in Burleson County, Texas, to Joseph and Mary K. (Tanner) Olney on October 9, 1849.
 The family remained in Burleson until 1860, then they moved their ranch to Burnet County, Texas.
 In 1870, Olney married Agnes Jane Arnold and set up his own ranch in neighboring Llano County, Texas.
 About this time, Olney became friends with cowboy Johnny Ringo.

 Texas

 In 1872, Olney served in John Alexander's Company O of the Texas Minutemen and participated in action against Indian raiders.
 His name appears on the court dockets for minor indictments such as exhibiting a Monte Bank and gaming.
 Over the next few years, Olney, along with John Ringo and the Baird brothers, became involved in the Mason County Hoo Doo War.
 As the situation escalated, Scott Cooley and John Ringo were arrested and incarcerated in the Lampasas County jail.
 It is believed that Olney and John Baird were the leaders of the group that sprung the two out.
 It is also believed that Olney hid Ringo in Llano.